maniadel/hubiquitus4java/GETTING_STARTED.md

 Now, if you add correctly all required ressources describe in the section below, your bot is able to run !

 ___
-Or, another configuration send request to the server and retrieve the answer composed by requested elements To do it, you have to a specific bloc in your MyfirstBot class :
+3 - To send request to the server and retrieve the answer composed by requested elements, you have to add this bloc in your "MyfirstBot" class :

 ``` java
   public class MyFirstBot extends Bot {